 MAKE AHEAD: In advance you can whisk together the sauce ingredients except for the water and cornstarch.
 You can also slice the bell pepper and scallions in advance.
 Rice can be pre-cooked and reheated.

 VARIATIONS: Add different vegetables of choice.
-Leafy greens should be added when the recipe says to add the collard greens.
+Hearty greens should be added when the recipe says to add the collard greens.
 Other vegetables (e.g. broccoli, onion strips, snap peas, etc.) should be added when the recipe says to add the bell peppers.
+Quick cooking greens like spinach should be wilted in right at the end.

 Try some of my other stir-fry dishes!